zigbee-s/Version-Control-And-Automation-System/vcs/README.md

 - Go to bin directory
 - jar cfm vcstool.jar manifest.txt vcstool
 - jpackage --name vcstool --input . --main-jar vcstool.jar --main-class vcstool.Main --win-console

+## Commands

+- `push <bucketnam>`: Push .vcs directory to the specified aws bucket
+- `deploy`: Create a docker image with a new version, and run it inside a container